jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Escape-State-of-AP- Exposure-2024.md

 Fortune 1
-000 at Risk: How we discovered 30,000 exposed APIs \& 100,000 API issues in the worlds largest organizations Fortune 1000 at Risk: How we discovered 30,000 exposed APIs \& 100,000 API issues in the worlds largest organizations included in the Fortune 1000 and CAC 40\.
+000 at Risk: How we discovered 30,000 exposed APIs \& 100,000 API issues in the world’s largest organizations Fortune 1000 at Risk: How we discovered 30,000 exposed APIs \& 100,000 API issues in the world’s largest organizations included in the Fortune 1000 and CAC 40\.
-Heres what we found
+Here’s what we found
 30,784
 Exposed APIs
 included in the Fortune 1000 and CAC 40\.